maxxiefjv/privpack/README.md

 # Example program
 An example program is available called privpack-app.
 To run this program open your python environment and run `$ python privpack-app -h` in the root folder of this project.
 This will show all the options available for running the example app.
-At this moment two Privacy-Preserving networks have been implemented in the example program: Binary and Gaussian.
+At this moment two Privacy-Preserving networks have been implemented in the example program: binary, gaussian1 and gaussian5.